15 Research-Backed Health Benefits of Coffee (+ 5 Benefit Boosters)

 There are a lot of myths around coffee; some strange, but some actually believable.

-Hopefully with this list of the health benefits of coffee we’ve already debunked some of those myths, yet there are still some out there we haven’t addressed.
+Hopefully with this list we’ve already debunked some of those myths, yet there are still some out there we haven’t addressed.

 What most of these more believable myths have in common is that there is some science behind them, but not completely foolproof science.